This page contains affiliate links. For more information please read my Disclosure Policy.

 Homemade nut butter is easy to make and often more inexpensive compared to the artisan flavored nut butters you’d buy at the grocery.
 Natural nut butter requires nothing more than nuts, but with these helpful tips you can easily learn how to make your own nut butter a little more gourmet.

 Oh peanut butter, my go to dip for apples and carrots, my breakfast spread, my eat a spoonful snack…okay you get it, I freaking love peanut butter.
 Actually, I love all sorts of nut butters, almond, cashew, there are so many options now it’s hard to choose!
-Sadly, other than your run of the mill peanut butter, they can get pretty pricey!
-With my strict monthly grocery budget, that $10 8 oz almond butter just doesn’t make sense.
+Sadly, if you’re looking for natural nut butters, they can get pretty pricey!

-I’m going to walk you through making your own homemade nut butter, with any nut and flavor you choose!
-You’ll also find a recipe at the end, guiding you through the process, with my own personal favorite peanut butter Maple Cinnamon as a suggestion!
+I’m going to walk you through how to make your own nut butter, with any nut and flavor you choose!
+You’ll also find a recipe for my personal favorite, Maple Cinnamon peanut butter at the end.

 The beauty of making your own homemade nut butter is that you can do whatever suits your needs or cravings that day.
 Want cinnamon honey almond butter?
 Or maybe vanilla spiced pecan butter?
 A simple maple peanut butter?
 Any and all can be made very, very simply.